 Isolation has been its own challenge, though.
 When I first arrived, I basked in what was a one-dimensional and perhaps naïve admiration of how beautiful my surroundings were.
 After the sudden loss of a friend who had a keen appreciation for nature, I began to respect my environment in a more holistic fashion.
-I now see how impermanent the landscape can be.
-It's not simply the eternal, infinite and immovable prospect I thought at first.
-Realising that has felt like a parting gift from him.
+I now see how impermanent the landscape can be, not simply the eternal, infinite, and immovable prospect I thought at first.
+Realizing that has felt like a parting gift from him.

 Often, my anxiety in the city was rooted in the fact that I felt more like an observer than an instigator.
-I became aware of a need to be more than just a creative consumer.
-Not having an immediate creative community – coupled with a healthy dose of fomo – has forced my hand, leading me into a more active pursuit of inspiration to write.
+Not having an immediate creative community here has meant I've had to be more active in my own creative consumption.

-Milly McMahon, 30: 'M**y nights out are spent in local pubs where people chat about life rather than work'** I left London two years ago after I reached a crossroads in my life that felt pretty critical.
-Living in Hackney for just short of 10 years and working at a fashion magazine for nearly eight of those, my friends and familiarities were rooted in the capital.
+I left London two years ago after I reached a crossroads in my life that felt pretty critical.
+Living in Hackney for just short of ten years and working at a fashion magazine for nearly eight of those, my friends and familiarities were rooted in the capital.
 Everything, apart from my happiness, was dedicated to continuing on the same path that l had imaged my life would travel.
-Each month was full of dramatic highs and lows – travelling to exotic places, interviewing amazing people, struggling to hit deadlines, and finding innovate new ways to make rent.
+Each month was full of dramatic highs and lows—traveling to exotic places, interviewing amazing people, struggling to hit deadlines, and finding innovate new ways to make rent.

-But the daily grind of the office felt stale and repetitive.
-Whenever l asked those around me, "How are you?" the answer came back predictably: "Busy".
-Chat outside of working hours focused on how stressed we all were.
-Every Friday, the control we carefully exercised over our professional lives spiralled dangerously out of control. l fell into the hedonistic cycle of rave then recover that is so normal in the city.
-I felt overwhelmed, sad and hopeless.
+But the office nine to five felt stale and repetitive.
+Whenever l asked those around me, "How are you?" the answer came back predictably: "Busy."
+Chat outside of working hours focussed on how stressed we all were.
+Every Friday, the control we carefully exercised over our professional lives spiraled dangerously out of control. l fell into the hedonistic cycle of rave then recover that is so normal in the city.
+I felt overwhelmed, sad, and hopeless.
 I enjoyed my work, but l didn't want to die for it.
-So l abandoned that life, that home, that job and that future to return to my roots, in the Worcestershire countryside.
+So l abandoned that life, that home, that job, and that future to return to my roots, in the Worcestershire countryside.

-I'm about to enter into my third year reading for a nursing degree at the local university.
+I'm about to enter into my third year studying for a nursing degree at the local university.
 My first placement here was working in a small community hospital in Leominster, on the Welsh border.
-My shifts were 15 hours long and my duties consisted mainly of nursing patients suffering with Alzheimer's, Parkinson's, dementia or terminal illnesses.
+My shifts were 15 hours long, and my duties consisted mainly of nursing patients suffering with Alzheimer's, Parkinson's, dementia, or terminal illnesses.
 I remember washing a man hours from his final breath one morning.
-As I listened to him struggle to inflate and deflate his lungs, I did not feel busy or stressed, but deeply connected to my patient and his need for dignity in these final hours. l suddenly felt a whole new level of affinity with the job which l'd chosen to sacrifice so much in favour of.
+As I listened to him struggle to inflate and deflate his lungs, I did not feel busy or stressed, but deeply connected to my patient and his need for dignity in these final hours. l suddenly felt a whole new level of affinity with the job that l'd chosen to sacrifice so much in favor of.

 When I lived in London, every weekend was spent pushing my body to the max.
 Now my nights out are spent in local pubs, where people chat about life rather than work.

 I still keep in touch with my London friends. l'm aware my work grosses a lot of them out and sounds boring.
-Conversations briefly touch on what l'm up to and how l spend my time and l still visit Hackney to remember the energy and freedom the vibrance of the city inspires.
-London is a journey and mine ended at the right point, when I realised that each 24-hour period deserves its own opportunity to achieve something new and not be spent recovering from something old and ugly.
+Conversations briefly touch on what l'm up to and how l spend my time, and l still visit Hackney to remember the energy and freedom the vibrance of the city inspires.
+London is a journey, and mine ended at the right point, when I realized that each 24-hour period deserves its own opportunity to achieve something new and not be spent recovering from something old and ugly.

-Annette Barlow, 33: '**I'd pay £1000 to get a curry delivered to my house right now'** It's -21C outside, and leaving the house is a risky business.
-I've just walked 100ft down our snow-packed driveway to take the bins out, and despite my sub-zero temperature proof coat, every bit of my exposed skin feels – ironically – like it's on fire.
+It's negative 5 degrees outside, and leaving the house is a risky business.
+I've just walked 100 feet down our snow-packed driveway to take the trash out, and despite my sub-zero temperature proof coat, every bit of my exposed skin feels—ironically—like it's on fire.
 Some glass bottles of water we accidentally left in the car overnight have frozen solid and exploded.
-The other day, when my hulking pickup truck refused to drive any further up a steep icy road on a cliff edge, we had to coast back down it in reverse.
-A death-defying 50-minute round trip, all for a bag of coffee.
+The other day, when my hulking pickup truck refused to drive any farther up a steep icy road on a cliff edge, we had to coast back down it in reverse.
+A death-defying 50-minute round-trip, all for a bag of coffee.

-It's my husband's birthday tomorrow, and we've just realised that he won't get any cards.
+It's my husband's birthday tomorrow, and we've just realized that he won't get any cards.
 Not because he's universally disliked or anything, but our house, according to the US mail system, just doesn't exist.
 We've had to open a PO box at the local post office, which is completely normal for rural populations.
-It's actually OK – picking up your post is a great way to meet your closest neighbours, none of whom live close enough for you to meet in passing.
+It's actually OK—picking up your post is a great way to meet your closest neighbors, none of whom live close enough for you to meet in passing.

-Our neighbours were too close in London: a rowdy family who hosted rowdy BBQs every weekend, complete with screaming children and middle-age-denial garage music blasting from tinny speakers; and a lonesome older lady who we tried to have sympathy for, until she started claiming we were responsible for her gas bills and rifling through our bins at midnight.
+Our neighbors were too close in London: a rowdy family who hosted BBQs every weekend, complete with screaming children and middle-age-denial garage music blasting from tinny speakers; and a lonesome older lady who we tried to have sympathy for, until she started claiming we were responsible for her gas bills and rifling through our bins at midnight.
 We were submerged in other people's noise 24 hours a day.
 The Piccadilly line rumbled beneath our house, which meant we couldn't ever hear ourselves: our bodies, our thoughts, our grievances, our joys.
-Everything we did was filtered through the lens of London's other nine million residents, and our lives stopped being our own.
-We were taut rubber bands, hamsters on a wheel and every other city-living cliche.
-The latent hippies in us wanted to gambol in nature, be outdoorsy and choose our own adventure.
-New York State's Hudson Valley offered us everything we needed: vertiginous mountains, cheap land and proximity to NYC should Bikini Kill ever reform and I'd need to see them.
+Everything we did was filtered through the lens of London's other 9 million residents, and our lives stopped being our own.
+We were taut rubber bands, hamsters on a wheel, and every other city-living cliché.
+The latent hippies in us wanted to gambol in nature, be outdoorsy, and choose our own adventure.
+New York State's Hudson Valley offered us everything we needed: vertiginous mountains, cheap land, and proximity to NYC should Bikini Kill ever reform, and I'd need to see them.

-It's not all near-death experiences, loneliness and chilblains, though.
+It's not all near-death experiences, loneliness, and frostbite, though.
 The sky is different.
-It's not the dishwater sky you find in cities; it's liquorice black at night and sprinkled with stars.
+It's not the dishwater sky you find in cities; it's licorice black at night and sprinkled with stars.
 The mountain views and waterways are so wild and mighty, you kind of lose your breath.
-Sure, you're 30 minutes from the nearest doctor, and it's easier to airlift you to hospital than it is to drive, but it's also silent, majestic and life-affirming.
+Sure, you're 30 minutes from the nearest doctor, and it's easier to airlift you to hospital than it is to drive, but it's also silent, majestic, and life-affirming.
 When the ground thaws, we'll fell our own trees and chop our own wood.
-We buy our food directly from farms and the internet disappears so often that I've taught myself to knit just to stay entertained.
+We buy our food directly from farms, and the internet disappears so often that I've taught myself to knit just to stay entertained.
 While it's one of the hardest things I've ever done, it's also the best.
-Even though I'd pay £1000 to get a curry delivered to my house right now.
+Even though I'd pay $1,000 to get a curry delivered to my house right now.